CSSSR/csssr.blog/_posts/en/example.md

 > **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining [essentially](#href) unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

+I need to add another paragraph below the second list item.

 - If ToR leave no hope for an accurate estimation
 - never be afraid to ask questions
 - never be afraid to ask questions

 I need to add another paragraph below the second list item.
-I need to add another paragraph below the second list item.

 - A team is fully distributed, all interaction is remote.
   - All communications - face to face, external and internal developers participate in meetings and brainstorms together.
   - Interaction with your team are done through regular meetings and the Internet.

+I need to add another paragraph below the second list item.

 1. A team works together with yours in the same office.
 All communications - face to face, external and internal developers participate in meetings and brainstorms together.
 2. A team works from its own office.
 Communication within the team takes place offline, and interaction with your team are done through regular meetings and the Internet.